The-Extra-Project/Extra_surface_repo/README.md

  &).&&reduceByKey((a,b)\rightarrow (a \cup b)).pipe(\text{./StarSplay})
 \end{alignat*}
 \end{footnotesize}
-Where $\text{./StarSplay}$ is a \CC executable that takes as input the union of the previous step triangulation and the received points, do the insertion, the simplification, extract the stars and produce as output the new triangulation with the new points to send.
+Where $\text{./StarSplay}$ is a c++ executable that takes as input the union of the previous step triangulation and the received points, do the insertion, the simplification, extract the stars and produce as output the new triangulation with the new points to send.
-Finally, a filter operator is used to separate the output stream of each \CC call.
+Finally, a filter operator is used to separate the output stream of each c++ call.

 ## Code
 The source code of this project is decomposed in 3  parts :